eldoma/Little-Lemon-newsletter-sign-up/README.md

 # TROUBLESHOOTING:

-If errors encountered during screen loading, try to swipe off previous screens on your Android device and restart Expo again
+If errors encountered during screen loading, try to swipe off previous screens on your Android device and restart Expo again.
+Make sure you're properly logged in in Expo Android.